ahp002/cse15l-lab-reports/lab3.md

         relative risk.
 ```

+Explanation: The command grep -v takes in a txt file and a pattern, it displayed all the lines in the file that didn't match the String "day".
+This command is useful for displaying the lines that don't match the given pattern in the command.

 Cited Source: I found the command through ChatGTP, I asked it to give me some interesting command-line options for the grep command and it gave me a variety to choose from, their descriptions, and how to use them.

 **Option 3:**